isc-projects/kea/doc/guide/dhcp4-srv.rst

 messages sent by the DHCP client.
 If the server fails to find the lease using the "client identifier", it will perform another lookup using the "chaddr".
-If this lookup returns no result, the client is considered as not having a lease and the new lease will be created.
+If this lookup returns no result, the client is considered as not having a lease and a new lease will be created.

 A common problem reported by network operators is that poor client implementations do not use stable client identifiers, instead generating